lamarent/ai-note/docs/context/state/current-focus.md

 ### In Progress

-- Setting up project documentation and context tracking for AI-assisted development
+- ~~Setting up project documentation and context tracking for AI-assisted development~~
-- Preparing to initialize the packages in the monorepo
+- ~~Preparing to initialize the packages in the monorepo~~
+- ~~Set up shared types package with Zod schemas for data models~~
+- Initialize frontend application with Vite, React, and TailwindCSS
+- Initialize backend application with Cloudflare Workers and Hono

 ### Up Next

-- Set up shared types package with Zod schemas for data models
+- ~~Set up shared types package with Zod schemas for data models~~
 - Initialize frontend application with Vite, React, and TailwindCSS
 - Initialize backend application with Cloudflare Workers and Hono
 - Implement the database schema with Prisma